 We are passionate about environmental protection, putting the results of our research into practical use.
 Examples of these efforts are the development of methods and tools to identify and lower toxicological risks and of strategies to reduce the need for animal testing in environmental hazard assessment; and we engage in discussions with environmental protection agencies, industry and the public.

-Our department is divided into five research groups and 6 research main focus.
+Our department is divided into four research groups and 6 main foci:

 - Particle Ecotoxicology

 - Computational Ecotoxicology

 - Behavioral Ecotoxicology